bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 ---
 layout: tutorial
 chapter: 3
-title: How to Convert a DataTable into a Java Object
+title: Converting a DataTable into a Java Object
 description: >
-  This chapter is continuation of 'Different patterns of creating Cucumber Feature files' with more real use case.
+  In 'Different patterns for creating Cucumber Feature files' we learnt various ways/patters to represent feature or product specification.
+Here, we will continue the same but with more of a real world use case.

-  In this chapter, let us see 3 patterns to represent complex objects in feature files.
-In a real use case, we may need to convert the DataTable to a JSON so that we can use that as payload to call REST API from step definition.
+  Let us see 3 patterns to represent complex objects in feature files.
+Imagine we are creating a REST API.
+In order to test the API behavior, we need to call the API from step definition.
+If the payload for the API to test is expected as JSON, we need to convert the data in DataTable to a JSON so that it can be used as payload to call REST API from step definition.
 If we can convert DataTable to a Java Object, we can easily convert that to a JSON.
+Let us learn that here.

 category: tutorial
 image: assets/media/tutorials/001-pragmatic-cucumber/chapter3/weston-mackinnon-au9N2rdOmOg-unsplash.jpg